jamesocoder/myProjects/docker/vite_ts/README.md

 Vite doesn't seem to play well with Docker containers.
 It can build just fine from within a container, but using any other command results in an error because Vite is restricted from accessing the vite.config.ts file.

-This means we can't use `vite` for Hot Module Replacement when trying to develop with a container; (**TODO**) we'd have to look into using Docker compose's watch feature instead.
+This means we can't use `vite` for Hot Module Replacement when trying to develop with a container; we'd have to look into using Docker compose's watch feature instead.

 We also can't use `vite preview` to serve built projects either.
 We have to rely on [http-server](https://github.com/http-party/http-server) instead.

+## Branch Goals

+- Add compose watch demonstration to the project
+- Add secrets file access from the container demonostration to the project

 ## Understanding how environment variables are injected